 Joanne Bamberger is the founder and Editor-in-Chief of The Broad Side.
 She is a political and media strategist, author, journalist and "recovering" attorney (formerly known around the blogosphere as PunditMom).
 She is the author of Mothers of Intention: How Women & Social Media are Revolutionizing Politics in America (Bright Sky Press).
-Joanne was awarded the 2013 Advocacy Innovator Award by Campaigns and Elections Magazine for being one of the first proponents of the belief that women online in non-political spaces like "mommy" blogs not only address political and policy matters through their non-traditionally political venues, but also directly and indirectly affect political and policy discussion.
+Joanne was awarded the 2013 Advocacy Innovator Award by Campaigns and Elections Magazine for being for her research and writing about how women online in non-political spaces not only address political and policy matters through their non-traditionally political venues, but also directly and indirectly affect political and policy discussion.
 Joanne was named in 2013 by Working Mother Magazine as a "must read" online writer, and as one of their Most Powerful Moms in Social Media in 2011.
 She was nominated for the Women's Media Center 2011 Social Media Award.
-A new media expert and authority on political involvement of women, Joanne has contributed commentary to USA Today, CNN.com, Huffington Post, MSNBC, CNN, Fox News, Good Morning America, XM Radio POTUS, among others.
+A new media expert and authority on political involvement of women, Joanne has contributed commentary to USA Today, CNN.com, Huffington Post, MSNBC, CNN, Fox News, Good Morning America, The Daily Beast, the San Francisco Chronicle, XM Radio POTUS, among others.
 Joanne speaks frequently to a variety of groups about women, politics, social media and how their confluence is increasing women's power in all aspects of women's lives.
 Joanne is an award-winning broadcast journalist who spent a decade as a radio and television reporter before attending law school.
 Joanne spent 15 years in private and government practice, including a stint as Deputy Director of Public Affairs at the U.S. Securities and Exchange Commission.
 And, no surprise, you can find her on Facebook and follow her on Twitter at @JLCBamberger!
 Her journalism "brushes with greatness" as a cub reporter many years ago included interviews with Henry Kissinger AND Aldo Cella (but not at the same time)!

 Amy McVay Abbott is an Indiana writer whose column “The Raven Lunatic” runs in a dozen newspapers and magazines.
 Amy specializes in health writing, with a passion for rehabilitation and disability issues.
 She also enjoys writing about politics, travel and the arts.
 Follow her on Twitter at @ravenonhealth, at her web-site www.amyabbottwrites.com or as Bernadine Spitzsnogel on Open Salon.
 She likes to hear from readers at email@example.com.